List of "Weird Al" Yankovic polka medleys: "The Hamilton Polka"

-"The Hamilton Polka" is the thirteenth polka medley recorded by "Weird Al" Yankovic.
-It was released on March 1, 2018, as a digital single and is composed entirely of songs from the Broadway musical Hamilton, written by Lin-Manuel Miranda and based on the life of Alexander Hamilton.
+"The Hamilton Polka" is the thirteenth polka medley recorded by "Weird Al" Yankovic, and the first not to be recorded for a studio album of his.
+It was released on March 1, 2018, as a digital single and is composed primarily of songs from the Broadway musical Hamilton, written by Lin-Manuel Miranda and based on the life of Alexander Hamilton.
 The song was released as part of Miranda's "Hamildrop" series.

 The following songs are included in the medley: